todo.vu support

 A screenshot of a due task in todo.vu's calendar.

-Purple (Opaque): Indicates a reminder.
+Purple (Opaque): Indicates a task reminder.
 A purple block will appear on the calendar on the date and time at which a task is to ‘wake up’ or become actionable.

 Reminders appear as tasks in todo.vu with a workflow status of ‘Snoozed’ until their ‘wake up’ date passes.